 As a commercial company, Uber is governed by the federal Fair Credit Reporting Act (FCRA).
 This piece of legislation prevents companies in the USA from looking at arrest records that are older than seven years as part of its background checking process.
 In some states, companies are also not allowed to look at criminal convictions that are more than seven years old either.

 As a result, if an applicant to Uber has been arrested, charged, or convicted of an offense more than seven years before they apply, there is no way that Uber can know about it.

 Background checking sites can also only check records in places where they know a person has been.
 There have been cases where Uber has missed criminal records because an applicant managed to hide the fact that they lived or worked in a certain county or state from the background checking process.

 The seven-year rule is obviously a major loophole and in California, a law has now been passed to specifically exclude ride-sharing firms like Uber from this law.
 But that is not the case everywhere and Uber is obliged to follow the law.

 Best services to check into your Uber driver

 If you’re not satisfied with Uber’s policies to hire safe drivers, you can take matters into your own hands and run a background check on your driver yourself.
 There are a lot of background checking sites available for individual people to use to dig up information on people.
-We have been researching these sites for some time and have compiled our top-three most effective background checking sites.
+We have been researching these sites for some time and have compiled our top-two most effective background checking sites.
 They are: